aramalipoor/aws-cost-saver/README.md

 Provisioned RCU and WCU on DynamoDB tables costs hourly.
 This trick will decrease them to minimum value (i.e. 1).
 Original values will be stored in state-file to be restored later.

 ### # TODO
-If you know about other tricks that can help developers community to save some money feel free to create a Pull Request or raise an issue.
+If you know any other tricks to save some money feel free to create a Pull Request or raise an issue.

 # Alternatives
 There are various ways to save money on AWS that need per-case judgement and it'll be hard to generalize into aws-cost-saver, but here is a list of useful resources: